Terafora/Yomisaver-Free/README.md

 4. Click "Load unpacked" and select the directory containing this project and delect the dist folder
 5. Run `npm install` to install dependencies
 6. Run `npm run build` to build the extension

-*or if you're using in your Chrome based browser**

-5.

 ## Usage